Convergent Hahn Series and Tropical Geometry of Higher Rank: Rank two tropical hypersurfaces

 A \emph{face} of $\lex{P}$ is the intersection with any number of boundaries of the lex-halfspaces defining $\lex{P}$.
 Its \emph{relative interior} $\inte(\lex{P})$ is the set of points contained in $\lex{P}$ but in no face of $\lex{P}$.
 A \emph{lex-polyhedral complex} in ${(\TT_2)}^d$ is a finite collection $\{\lex{P}_j\}_{j \in J}$ of lex-polyhedra in ${(\TT_2)}^d$ such that every face of $\lex{P}_j$ also lies in the collection and the intersection of any two lex-polyhedra also lies in the collection. \end{definition}

 Note that \cite{FosterRanganathan:2016degeneration,FosterRanganathan:2016hahn} simply refer to these as \enquote{polyhedra}.
 As we are also working with ordinary and tropical polyhedra, we use the prefix \enquote{lex} to stress the underlying lexicographical ordering, and use a bold typeface to differentiate it.
 By \eqref{eq:boundary}, boundaries of lex-halfspaces and thus faces are lex-polyhedra.
-It is worth keeping in mind that the notions defined above depend on the choice of the representation \eqref{eq:lex-polyhedron}; cf.\ Question~\ref{qst:representation} below.
 Lex-polyhedra are necessarily closed in the order topology.

 Given some subset $S \subseteq \supp(f)$, we define the \emph{support cell}

 By definition, $\lex{P}_S = \lex{P}_S(f)$ is cut out by lex-halfspaces defined by the inequalities of the form

 and so has the structure of a lex-polyhedron.